 Us Magazine, a publication for those who like to gobble up their shit flavored with colorful celebrity imagery, broke the “story.”
 (No longer available online.)
 People magazine followed suit while E!
 Online posted the following headline: “Watch Kristen Stewart & Rupert Sanders on the Red Carpet: Were There Signs of Cheating?”

 First of all, Kristen Stewart's, Robert Pattinson's, Rupert Sanders', and Liberty Ross' private lives are their own.
 If someone were to write a Kristen Stewart biography, of course the actress' off-screen behavior would have to be incorporated into the story.
-However, that would have to be done from a "historical" perspective – i.e., in an analytical, non-sensationalistic manner.
+However, that would have to be done from a “historical” perspective – i.e., in an analytical, contextual, non-sensationalistic manner.
 Whether or not you approve of it, thanks to the Twilight movies Kristen Stewart has become a part of both cinema and 21st-century cultural history.

 But Us, People, E!
-Online, and their myriad imitators aren't after "history" of any kind.
-They and their readers want facile, vulgar titillation that'll hopefully lead to the rich and famous suffering public humiliations so the fecal-matter aficionados can feel better about their own mediocre lives.
+Online, and their myriad imitators aren't after “history” of any kind.
+They and their readers want facile, vulgar titillation that'll hopefully lead to the rich and famous suffering public humiliations so that fecal-matter aficionados can feel better about their own lives.
 (I remember the snide stories I heard about the murder of actor Ramon Novarro, whose biography I wrote a few years ago.)

 Confidential magazine: gossip rag precursor